 Who We Serve

-PAGCG serves individuals in career transition who may be employed, unemployed, underemployed, self-employed, or military veterans seeking career assistance.
-PAGCG also serves the employed, self-employed, solopreneurs, and small business owners with career management tools and resources.
+GCG serves individuals in career transition who may be employed, unemployed, underemployed, self-employed, or military veterans seeking career assistance.
+GCG also serves the employed, self-employed, solopreneurs, and small business owners with career management tools and resources.

 Whenever possible, we focus on the underrepresented, those unique in entering the civilian workforce, and the disadvantaged (including minorities, gender identity populations, veterans, and those impacted by ageism).